bniladridas/omnitype/CONTRIBUTING.md

-# Contributing to harper's omnitype
+# Contributing to Harper's Omnitype

 Thank you for your interest in contributing.
 This document provides practical guidelines for contributors.

 ## Code of Conduct

-This project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
+This project follows a [Code of Conduct](./CODE_OF_CONDUCT.md).
 Participation requires adherence to it.

 ## Getting Started